rahulippar/TEST-RMM-BYOL/README.md

 ## Product Overview
-RackWare's RMM migrations are an automated, easy, and convenient process to migrate existing workloads from your current location to IBM Cloud.
+RackWare Management Module (RMM) migrations are an automated, easy, and convenient process to migrate existing workloads from your current location to IBM Cloud.
 RMM creates an exact duplicate of a running image without the burden of rebuilding or recreating template images and applications.
 It decouples the application stack from the underlying platform, allowing it to be ported to the IBM Cloud infrastructure with ease.
 RMM simplifies migration of large, complex environments through a simple interface and reduces the time required from weeks to days, reducing capital and operating expenses.
-RackWare RMM includes discovery, analysis, and automation features, allowing all  processes to be fast, easy, and error-free.
+RMM includes discovery, analysis, and automation features, allowing all  processes to be fast, easy, and error-free.

 ## Supported Migration
 For additional information on the supported migrations, see below: